 Health may generally deteriorate, and a mass may be felt in the upper right part of the abdomen.

 A hepatoblastoma is usually suspected when doctors feel a large mass in the upper right part of an infant's abdomen and the infant’s health is deteriorating.
-Results of blood tests to measure levels of alpha-fetoprotein levels and imaging tests may help doctors make the diagnosis.
-Levels of alpha-fetoprotein—a protein normally produced by immature liver cells in fetuses—usually increase when liver cancer is present.
+Results of blood tests to measure levels of alpha-fetoprotein (AFP) and imaging tests Imaging Tests of the Liver and Gallbladder Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more may help doctors make the diagnosis.
+Levels of AFP—a protein normally produced by immature liver cells in fetuses—usually increase when liver cancer is present.

 Usually, treatment of these cancers has little effect, and most people die within a few months of when the cancer was detected.
 However, if the cancer is detected relatively early, it may be surgically removed, offering the hope of long-term survival.

 The following English-language resources may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.